aantron/dream/example/r-template-files/README.md

-# `w-template-files`
+# `r-template-files`

 <br>

-While templates can be written with other code in `.ml` files, they can also live in their own source files.
+While templates can be written with other code in `.re` files, they can also live in their own source files.
 This can be useful as templates become larger, or when you have many templates.